Singapore has so many amazing museums, and even better, most are kid-friendly, making for the perfect family day out. Yay!

 Where: 31-K Pepys Road, Singapore 118458

 Is your kiddo a fan of sports?
 Spend some time at Singapore Sports Museum, where you can immerse yourself in Singapore’s sporting history.
 Check out the interactive exhibits dedicated to some of the country’s sporting legends.
-You can also find a collection of rare artefacts and memorabilia donated to the museum as well as an exhibit paying tribute to the former National Stadium.
+You can also find a collection of rare artefacts and memorabilia donated to the museum and an exhibit paying tribute to the former National Stadium.

 Where: 6 Stadium Walk, Singapore 397698